andreanapoletani/SoftwareEngineering/README.md

 <h1>Software Engineering Labs</h1>

-In this repositories there are all the laboratories of the Software Engineering course 2018/2019.
+This repository contains all the laboratories of the Software Engineering course 2018/2019.

+Andrea Napoletani @ Sapienza University of Rome.